 Place names within Meigle and Ardler and in the surrounding area appear to come from a variety of different linguistic origins and include some that combine different languages within the one name.
 The derivation of place names can be uncertain but we have tried to illustrate likely, or at least feasible, explanations of the origin of local names.

-The oldest, pre-Celtic names across Britain relate to natural features, especially watercourses and the river which makes the northern border of the old Meigle Parish is such a name, the Isla.
-The Dean Water may also come from the same an ancient root as the River Don but this is less clear.
+The oldest, pre-Celtic names across Britain relate to natural features, especially watercourses, and the river which makes the northern border of the old Meigle Parish is such a name, the Isla.
+The Dean Water may also come from the same ancient root as the River Don but this is less clear.

-Meigle itself derives from the Pictish word 'mig', meaning a bog, and 'dol', a water-meadow.
+Meigle itself derives from the Pictish word mig, meaning a bog, and dol, a water-meadow.

 Other Scots place names in Meigle and Ardler include Blackfauld (a black sheep fold/enclosure), and Myreside (the side of a bog).